ericskim/redax/readme.md

 ### TODOs

-- Put control and state variable assignments in the cpre or the game solvers instead of a module
 - Recursive fixed points
-- Lazy composition
 - Helper classes for different input-output overapproximation procedures
   - Lipschitz
   - Mixed monotone
   - Random sampling in box with bloating
-  - Box corners
+  - Box corners with bloating
 - Tests for floating point inequalities for conc2abs method in continuous covers
   - Iterators for the 2^N reduced grid traversal
 - Document more (especially class attributes)